liamhealy/CalculatorPlus/README.md

 ## What this code does
 As long as the setup of the arduino hardware is correct, this code will allow a user to perform calculations of Binary, Octal, and Hexadecimal values.

+If you have an arduino handy and feel like trying it out, hardware setup will require you to go through the beginning of the file and setup the pins, buttons, LCD, etc. accordingly.